Is Lombard Vaults Safe?

 Top Risk Factors

-- •Lombard Vaults route LBTC through multiple DeFi strategies (lending, LPing, yield optimization), creating layered smart contract risk across external protocols beyond Lombard's control.
+• Lombard Vaults route LBTC through multiple DeFi strategies (lending, LPing, yield optimization), creating layered smart contract risk across external protocols beyond Lombard's control.

-- •LBTC is a liquid Bitcoin token backed by BTC staked via Babylon; any issues with Babylon staking, the Security Consortium, or BTC custody could cause LBTC to depeg from BTC value.
+• LBTC is a liquid Bitcoin token backed by BTC staked via Babylon; any issues with Babylon staking, the Security Consortium, or BTC custody could cause LBTC to depeg from BTC value.

-- •Active vault management by the Lombard team introduces discretionary strategy risk — users trust the team to allocate capital wisely across changing market conditions.
+• Active vault management by the Lombard team introduces discretionary strategy risk — users trust the team to allocate capital wisely across changing market conditions.

 How Lombard Vaults Compares to Peers

-Lombard Vaults ranks #64 of 116 Yield protocols (below-median — riskier than average).
-At a risk score of 38/100, it's in line with the sector average (37/100).
+Lombard Vaults ranks #47 of 119 Yield protocols (above-median).
+At a risk score of 35/100, it's 3 points safer than the sector average of 38/100.

-Adjacent peers: Zoo Finance (C+, 37/100) is ranked just safer, and Extra Finance Vaults (C+, 38/100) is ranked just riskier.
+Adjacent peers: Royco Protocol (B-, 34/100) is ranked just safer, and Lazy Summer Protocol (B-, 35/100) is ranked just riskier.

 Common Questions about Lombard Vaults